EdwardPledger/divvy-api/README.md

 Thank you for the opportunity to try this coding challenge!

-For some reason Github messes up this formatting of this document so if you hit raw it will be formatted correctly.
+For some reason Github messes up this formatting of this document so if you hit the Raw button it will be formatted correctly.

 To run locally:
 1.)
 Open terminal (command line interface i.e. Command Prompt) at project directory